cvonfeldt/microsoft-sentinel-investigations/README.md

 Sink: {"name":"_Default","disabled":true}
 ```

-Which as we can see turns of the delete sink logging on the GCP.
+Which as we can see turns off the sink logging insideFlist the GCP.

 Next the account of Jane.Smith is used to list all of the VM instances in the project, and get the details of one VM (web-frontend-01) with: compute.instances.list and compute.instances.get

-Then, an account called deploy-pipeline@pocaas-prod-01.iam.gserviceaccount.com Lists files in bucket pocaas-app-logs, then Uploads a build artifact (JAR file) with:
+Then, an account called deploy-pipeline@pocaas-prod-01.iam.gserviceaccount.com lists files in bucket pocaas-app-logs, then Uploads a build artifact (JAR file) with:

 ```
 @type: type.googleapis.com/storage.objects.create